 Arconic's executive compensation programs are developed by the Compensation Committee.
 The Compensation Committee is responsible for reviewing Arconic's compensation philosophy and establishing Arconic's general compensation and benefit policies.
-Compensation levels, as well as performance metrics and targets under annual and long-term incentive plans, for each of our named executive officers ("NEOs") is determined and approved by the Compensation Committee, except that the compensation of our Chief Executive Officer is determined by the Compensation Committee and approved by the independent directors of the Board, meeting in executive session.
+Compensation levels, as well as performance metrics and targets under annual and long-term incentive plans, for each of our named executive officers ("NEOs") is determined and approved by the Compensation Committee and approved by the independent directors of the Board, meeting in executive session.
 Equity-based awards granted prior to the Separation are presented on an as-converted basis to reflect those awards in terms of shares of Arconic common stock instead of ParentCo common stock.
 See "-2020 Compensation Structure and Plan Design - Treatment of Outstanding Equity Awards in the Separation" for additional information.